-“I’m not sure you ever did,” Monica said her eyes suddenly glassy with unshed tears.
+“I’m not sure you ever did,” Monica exclaimed, her eyes glassy with unshed tears.
 “I forgive you.
 Just go wash up before you come down for lunch; we have guests today.”
-As opposed to any other day, Reniko thought as she hugged her mother and rushed up the stairs and into the confines of her room.
+As opposed to any other day?
+Reniko thought as she hugged her mother and rushed up the stairs and into her room.

 Her eyes didn’t even glance around her room as she wandered to the adjoining bathroom and turned the taps on the shower, causing a burst of water to rain forth with steam fogging the room.
 She made quick work of her clothes, stripping off her pants and the now ruined shirt and stepped into the cascade of water.
 It stung her sweaty skin like hot needles, relaxing her muscles almost instantly, which were still tight from her spar.
 Reniko let her thoughts become as fogged as the air around her.
 Her thoughts began to flit across her mind like damselflies in the rushes, so fast that she could only catch fleeting glimpses of them.

 Water did that for her, let her mind wander from now into a blank space of suspended time, small moments lasting forever.
 She needed this small calm in her day, after preparation and the spar, as well as the events to come: an afternoon filled with entertaining and arranged meetings.
-This was her time to be herself before she had to become Miss Reniko Dorsalin, perfect daughter.
+This moment was her time to be herself before becoming Miss Reniko Dorsalin, the perfect daughter.
 She had a feeling today it would be harder than ever to act the part as winning against Dertrik was too fresh on her mind.
-With a mournful sigh she twisted the taps off and watched as the last drop of water fell from the tap above.
+With a mournful sigh, she twisted the taps off and watched as the last drop of water fell from the faucet above.

-When she finally came out of the shower there were towels set out on the counter.
-She pulled one from the pile and wrapped it neatly around her frame, then taking another from the pile, she toweled her long brown locks and tossed them over her shoulder.
-When she finally opened the door, steam billowed out mingling with the cooler spring air making her skin ripple with goose pimples.
+When she finally came out of the shower, there were towels set out on the counter.
+She pulled one from the pile and wrapped it neatly around her frame, then taking another from the stack, she towelled her long brown locks and tossed them over her shoulder.
+When she finally opened the door, steam billowed out, mingling with the cooler spring air making her skin ripple with goose pimples.
 She shuttered, rubbing her arms lightly.